David Lingmerth

-David Lingmerth (born 22 July 1987) is a Swedish professional golfer who plays on the PGA Tour.
+David Thomas Lingmerth (born 22 July 1987) is a Swedish professional golfer who plays on the PGA Tour.

 Early life

 Lingmerth was born and grew up in Tranås in the province of Småland, Sweden, and is son of Thomas and Birgitta Lingmerth.
 He began playing golf at the local club, Tranås Golf Club, which he has represented through his career.

 Lingmerth won his age level category (15) at the unofficial Swedish Youth Championship, Bankboken Cup, at Falun-Borlänge Golf Club, one stroke ahead of Henrik Norlander, who also came to be a PGA Tour player.

 Amateur career

 In January 2008, Lingmerth won the 2007 edition of the Dixie Amateur Championship at Palm Aire Country Club in Sarasota, Florida, beating, among others, future professional world number one Brooks Koepka, who finished 11 strokes behind Lingmerth.

 Lingmerth represented Sweden twice at the European Amateur Team Championship.
 On home soil at Österåker Golf Club in Stockholm 2010, with Henrik Norlander among Lingmerths teammates, the Swedish team earned a silver medal.

 Lingmerth played college golf at the University of West Florida (one year) and the University of Arkansas (three years) where he was a two-time All-American.
 He won one event at West Florida and another at Arkansas.

 Lingmerth's best ranking on the World Amateur Golf Ranking was 7th.

 In June 2010, Lingmerth finished college and turned professional.